Nima-Khodabandelou/Notes/README.md

 		have to change a lot of syntaxes

 		have to implement cloneable interface while it doesn't have any methods. just to tell JVM.

 		is protected -> have to provide our own clone() and indirectly call Object.clone()

 		doesn't invoke constructor -> no control over object construction

-		If clone method in child class -> all of its superclasses should define clone() or inherit.
+		If clone method in child class -> all of its superclasse s should define clone() or inherit.

 		supports only shallow copying -> need to override it if need deep cloning.

       ex:
       class Student18 implements Cloneable{